 First, gather all necessary ingredients and preheat your oven to 375 degrees F.

-Next, peel the plantain and cut into fry shapes.
+Next, peel the plantain and cut it into fry shapes.
 To peel the plantain:

 - Grab a sharp knife, cut off both ends of plantain